 - The transfer of risk allowed more risky loans to be made

-In the old days, banks used to make mortgages in house and keep them on their books.
-Because they held onto the loans they made, stringent guidelines were put in place to ensure quality loans were written.
+In the old days, banks used to make mortgages in-house and keep them on their books.
+Because they held onto the loans they made, stringent underwriting guidelines were put in place to ensure quality loans were made.
 After all, if something went wrong with the loans, they’d be accountable.
 And they’d lose lots of money.